 Metformin, the medication for Type II diabetes, strives to make our bodies more insulin sensitive by making the insulin receptors more active.

-But this isn't half as effective as a no sugar diet is for reversing insulin resistance and helping you to finally lose that belly fat, lose that all over body fat, and help you achieve the weight you truly want to be.
+But this isn't half as effective as a no-sugar diet is for reversing insulin resistance and helping you to finally lose that belly fat, lose that all over body fat, and help you achieve the weight you truly want.